 How Does Your Reputation Work?

-Working with as many different companies as we have over the last 5 years, it's become abundantly clear that most businesses don't realize how important their online reputation is to their long term success.
+Working with as many different bar, restaurants, nightclubs, and attractions as we have over the last 5 years, it's become abundantly clear that most businesses don't realize how important their online reputation is to their long term success.